learn-co-curriculum/dsc-image-classification-with-mlps/README.md

 ## Backward Propagation

-Once an output for the neural network given the current parameter weights has been calculated, we must back propogate to calculate the gradients of layer parameters with respect to the cost function.
+Once an output for the neural network given the current parameter weights has been calculated, we must back propagate to calculate the gradients of layer parameters with respect to the cost function.
 This will allow us to apply an optimization algorithm such as gradient descent in order to make small adjustments to the parameters in order to minimize our cost (and improve our predictions).

 - Input $da ^{[l]}$
 - Output $da^{[l-1]}$, $dW^{[l]}, db^{[l]}$

-In terms of formula's, the gradients for our respective parameters in each activiation layer are given by:
+In terms of formulas, the gradients for our respective parameters in each activation layer are given by:

 $ dZ^{[l]}= dA ^{[l]} * g^{[l]'} (Z^{[l]})$